readingcapital/readingcapital.github.io/volume-2/index.md

 ### Chapter 12: The Working Period ###

+A working period is the total working time which is needed to produce a certain product, i.e. the total number of labour hours.
+It is the only time where value is produced and where exploitation takes place.
+The longer the working time, the more disastrous the consequences of an unsuccessful commodity, as more value was produced in vain.

+*Discrete product*: the whole working period is short (say, a day or a week).

+*Continuous product*: it takes a long time to finish a product (extreme version: building a ship).

+For the production of discrete products, less circulating capital must be available as selling of already finished products provides returning capital to keep the production of more stuff going.
+If the continuous product is sold, a big chunk of capital including surplus-value returns at once.
+The practical consequence is especially relevant for capital-intensive and continuous
+products: if the process of production is halted or stopped completely, all the labour done so far counts nil.
+Faster machines help by speeding up the process of (continuous) production, thereby relatively more fixed capital is applied.
+It also means more bound capital, which is a burden in a crisis.

+Historically, huge continuous products could only be produced after accumulation of capital in society reached a point where a company could actually gather enough money capital.
+Building railways was vastly supported by the state.
+Credit addresses that problem.

+The working period, on the one hand, is the one where valorisation happens – so for valorisation a long working period is great (cf. Volume 1).
+In this second volume though with standpoint of continuity having been established, turnover in itself counts – and for that, each single period comes under attack and should be shortened or as short as possibly possible.

 ### Chapter 13: Production Time ###

 *Production time* is the sum of the working period and the time during which